sjagata/knowledgeCorner/AngularJS/angular8.md

 ### 49. What is Form Control ?
 Two Approaches:

 1. Template-Driven : Angular infers the Form Object from the DOM
-2. Reactive : Form is created programamatically and synchronized with the DOM
+2. Reactive [model driven] : Form is created programamatically and synchronized with the DOM

 <br>
 <br>